bbugyi200/cookie/README.md

 DEFAULT_BIN_SUBDIR="main"
 EXEC_HOOK_CMD=/usr/local/bin/clinks
 ```
-where `/home/bryan/Dropbox/bin` is a home for [this](https://github.com/bbugyi200/scripts) GitHub repository.
-(The [clinks](https://github.com/bbugyi200/scripts/blob/master/main/clinks) script wraps a bunch of `stow` commands which makes creating symlinks to a system `bin` folder a walk in the park while still keeping my scripts organized the way I like in my filesystem.)
+where `/home/bryan/Dropbox/bin` is a home for [this][scripts] GitHub repository.
+(The [clinks] script wraps a bunch of [stow] commands which makes creating symlinks to a system `bin` folder a walk in the park while still keeping my scripts organized the way I like in my filesystem.)

 To initialize a minimal bash script named `foo` into the `main` directory (where I keep most of my scripts), I could run the following command:
 ```